Center for Subjectivity Research: History

-Theoretical framework: Subjectivity
+Theoretical framework

-The notion of Subjectivity (rather than for instance consciousness) was chosen as essential to the center, because it has a long and complex history in Western thought, thus providing a strong connection to tradition.
+The notion of "subjectivity" (rather than for instance consciousness) was chosen as essential to the center, because it has a long and complex history in Western thought, thus providing a strong connection to tradition.
 Since Descartes, and in particularly since Kant, subjectivity has been of ongoing concern to many philosophers working within the German and French traditions (continental philosophy).
 In the period from Kant to Hegel, occasionally labeled as the reign of the philosophy of subjectivity, subjectivity was considered to constitute at least one of the most important themes and principles of philosophy.
 In 20th century philosophy, this theoretical orientation probably found its most significant continuation in phenomenology.

 Honor and awards

 In 2006 Dan Zahavi was awarded the Elite Research Prize of the Danish Ministry of Science, Technology and Innovation.
 The prize is given to an outstanding Danish researcher for an excellent contribution to Danish science.

 In 2009 Claudia Welz, then Post.doc at CFS, received the Templeton Award for Theological Promise.

 In 2010 Andrea Raballo, then Early Stage Researcher at CFS, won the European Psychiatric Association's Research Prize 2010 in the category "Clinical Psychopathology and refinement of psychiatric diagnostic categories."

-In 2011, Adrian Alsmith (currently postdoc at CFS), first won the Barbara Wengeler Prize for his PhD-dissertation and then the Sapere Aude - DFF Young Elite Researcher award.
+In 2011, Adrian Alsmith (currently postdoc at CFS), first won the Barbara Wengeler Prize for his PhD-dissertation and then the - DFF Young Elite Researcher award.

 In 2011, Dan Zahavi received the Carlsberg Foundation's Research Prize from the Royal Danish Academy of Sciences and Letters.

 In 2012, Josef Parnas received the Kurt Schneider Scientific Award.